jeffdapaz/VisualChatGPTStudio/README.md

 ## Features by `Visual chatGPT Studio` tool window 🛠

-In this tool window you can ask questions to chatGPT and receive answers directly in it.
+In this tool window you can ask questions to the AI and receive answers directly in it.

 ![https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.6.0/1709307485035/image__6.png](https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.6.0/1709307485035/image__6.png)